-The SAF technology uses a counter-rotating roller to coat powder layers onto a print bed and prints absorber fluid to image the part layers.
+The technology uses a counter-rotating roller to coat powder layers onto a print bed and prints an IR-sensitive absorber fluid to image the part layers.
 The imaged layers are fused by passing an IR lamp over the entire span of the print bed.
 SAF technology executes these key process steps in the same direction across the print bed to provide a uniform thermal experience – and therefore part consistency – for all printed parts regardless of their placement in the build.

 Consistent and Efficient Powder Management

 SAF technology’s innovative Big Wave™powder management system ensures the necessary powder is always distributed across the whole print bed, maintaining a large, thermally stable wave of powder.
 Any overflow powder is quickly recirculated, minimising powder thermal exposure and reducing powder aging.
 The result is less fresh powder required and lower operational costs.

 Efficient Energy Absorption Fluid with Industrial Print Heads

 SAF technology is used to selectively jet high energy-absorption HAF™ fluid onto areas of a layer of powder-form material in just one full-width pass.
 Industrial piezo-electric print heads jet single or multiple drops of the fluid to produce either fine detail or large areas, without compromising throughput.
 The technology supports unique, high-specialty, functional fluids to process a broad range of powders.
 Infrared energy is radiated to fuse the selected areas and the underlying particles.
 Tight thermal control avoids warping, quality fall-out, and reduces peak temperatures required in the bed, making SAF technology ideal for production.